 Examples in Different Styles

-Imagine you’re writing about a court case titled Smith vs. Johnson.
-Here’s how it breaks down:
+Imagine you're writing about a court case titled Smith vs. Johnson.
+Here is how it breaks down:

 So, next time you encounter the word 'vs' in a title, remember the style guide you're using as your map.
 Keep it lowercase for most, but give it a capital if you're following AP style.

-In conclusion, remember that whether ‘vs’ is capitalized in a title often depends on the style guide you’re following.
-Chicago style usually writes it in lowercase, while MLA and APA styles favor capitalizing it as ‘Vs’.
-The AP style is an exception where ‘vs.’ is used but still not capitalized.
-Always check the rules of the style guide relevant to your writing to be sure you are doing it correctly.
-Thanks for reading, and keep crafting those titles with confidence!
+remember that whether 'vs' is capitalized in a title often depends on the style guide you're following.
+Chicago style usually writes it in lowercase, while MLA and APA styles favor capitalizing it as 'Vs'.
+The AP style is an exception where 'vs.' is used but still not capitalized.
+Always check the rules of the style guide relevant to your writing to be sure you are doing it correctly. keep crafting those titles with confidence!